Hetul3/wake-up/README.md

 Note: the newsapi's free tier doesn't allow for commercial use, so you can't access the news section of the website, just skip over it.
 If anyone has a free solution to this, let me know.

 If you want to use the website freely unrestricted for daily use:
-1. Download the code using git clone <repository_url>
+1. Download the code using git clone < https://github.com/Hetul3/wake-up >
 2. Download these dependencies for Nextjs:

     "axios": "^1.4.0",